 In order to avoid possibly jeopardizing the safety or security of Illinois Tech and the Illinois Tech community, the following acts are prohibited:

-- Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at web.iit.edu/housing.
+h.
+Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at www.iit.edu/housing.

 It is the responsibility of all students and student organizations to encourage an atmosphere of learning, social responsibility and respect for human dignity and to provide positive influences and constructive development for all members and aspiring members of the Illinois Tech community.
 Students and student organizations are expected to use good judgment to determine the abilities of individual students as they relate to organization activities and requirements.
 Accordingly, Illinois Tech prohibits acts of hazing.
-(Illinois law also prohibits hazing.
-See 720 ILCS §5/12C50.
-Hazing can be a Class 4 felony, which carries criminal penalties of up to three years’ imprisonment and a $25,000 fine.)
+Illinois law also prohibits hazing.
+See 720 ILCS §5/12C-50.
+Hazing which results in death or great bodily harm is a Class 4 felony, which carries criminal penalties including imprisonment and a $25,000 fine.)

 Though not intended as an exhaustive list, the following actions and situations constitute hazing, if they are undertaken for or in connection with the above-noted reasons and purposes: